OjeWilliams/PGEXERCISES/codes/Aggregation.md

 ```

 \
-14.Produce a count of the number of recommendations each member has made.
+14.Produce a list of each member name, id, and their first booking after September 1st 2012.
 Order by member ID.
 ```

 ```